21 Analytics logo

 LNURL, Not PayString

 The Travel Rule Protocol (TRP) working group, of which we are a leading contributor, designed an elegant solution for the address- and VASP- discovery problem, an important challenge in any Travel Rule solution.
 In short, the problem can be summarized to the question: How can an originating VASP discover to what address and what beneficiary VASP it needs to send coins?
-TRP solved this with the Travel Address, which is based on LNURL.
-Often there are questions about why LNURL was chosen as the solution and not one of the alternatives such as PayNym, BIP75, OpenAlias or PayString.
-Why indeed an existing standard at all?
+TRP solved this with the Travel Address, which is based on the LNURL standard.

 The goal of the TRP working group is to provide a minimal, pragmatic solution for the FATF Travel Rule guidance.
-Off the shelf standards like InterVASP IVMS 101 fit the requirement.
+Off-the-shelf standards like InterVASP IVMS 101 fit the requirement.
 In a similar vein, the group set out to find an existing standard fitting the requirements instead of re-inventing the wheel.

 Of all the existing alternatives, PayString and LNURL were close contenders.
 Both have existed for some time, and both do what we need them to do; they facilitate the exchange of a piece of text for a cryptocurrency address and a beneficiary VASP.